Kadoa icon

 Conclusion

-Enterprises that apply this new paradigm will be able to fully leverage their data assets, make better decisions faster, and operate more efficiently.
+Enterprises that apply this new paradigm will be able to fully leverage their data assets (e.g. for LLMs), make better decisions faster, and operate more efficiently.